 Vision How we plan Maitland's Future engagement summary From local to global Strategies map Our role The heart of the Hunter Our assets Community satisfaction survey

 A connected city with thriving communities

 Our shared vision

-Working together to foster strong connections, great places to live, and efficient mobility, enhancing how we connect with people and place.
+Working together to foster strong connections, quality infrastructure, and efficient mobility.
+Enhancing how we live, move, and connect with people and place.